Make Do and Mend (band)

-Make Do and Mend was an American post-hardcore band from West Hartford, Connecticut, that formed in 2006, who relocated to Boston.
+Make Do and Mend is an American post-hardcore band from West Hartford, Connecticut, that formed in 2006, who relocated to Boston.
 They released 2 EPs on Panic Records, a split with Touché Amoré and three full-length albums.
-While technically members of "The Wave", along with La Dispute, Touché Amoré, Pianos Become the Teeth, and Defeater, the band has since clarified that "The Wave" was merely an inside joke between those bands and does not represent a particular movement or subgenre in post-hardcore.
+While technically members of "the wave", along with La Dispute, Touché Amoré, Pianos Become the Teeth, and Defeater, the band has since clarified that "The Wave" was merely an inside joke between those bands and does not represent a particular movement or subgenre in post-hardcore.